 By contrast, you see asset purchases more often with private companies for both legal and tax reasons.

-The buyer can step up the tax basis of the seller’s assets in an asset or 338(h)(10) deal and therefore deduct additional D&A, saving on taxes.
+The buyer can step up the tax basis of the seller’s assets in an asset or 338(h)(10) deal and therefore, deduct additional D&A, reducing its cash taxes.

 Legally, any buyer would prefer to pick and choose the assets and liabilities it acquires to prevent anything “toxic” from entering its possession.

 In private company sales, it’s very common to see earn-outs where a portion of the purchase price is awarded only if the management team hits a certain financial goal.